xmrminer01102018/VegaToolsNConfigs/README.md

 VegaUbuntuGuide4CryptoNightV8 - How to manually setup Vega mining in Ubuntu for CryptoNight V8 with ROCm driver.

+VegaUbuntuQuickGuideForCNrCNrwz - How to manually setup Vega mining in Ubuntu for CNr/CNrwz with AMD drivers for "Experts".

 VegaUbuntuQuickGuideForCNv2 - How to manually setup Vega mining in Ubuntu for CryptoNight V8 with AMD drivers for "Experts".

 VegaUbuntuGuideForCNv2- How to manually setup Vega mining in Ubuntu for CryptoNight V8 with AMD drivers.